isabella232/advertising-cloud.en/help/dsp/reports/report-destinations/report-destination-settings.md

 # Report Destination Settings

 The details required for non-email report destinations vary by destination type.

+>[!NOTE]
+>
+> You can also deliver your custom reports to email recipients, which don't require a saved report destination.
+You can specify email recipients, instead of saved destinations, within the report settings.

 ## [!UICONTROL S3]